-4.1 The Executive must recommend to Council at its meeting on 21 February 2024 a balanced budget and a proposed level of Council Tax for the coming year.
+4.1 The Cabinet must recommend to Council at its meeting on 21 February 2024 a balanced budget and a proposed level of Council Tax for the coming year.
 The budget proposals and Fees and Charges included in this report will allow the Cabinet to do this.
-Accordingly, the preferred option is that this Committee agrees the Fees and Charges at Appendix A.
+Accordingly, the preferred option is that Cabinet agrees the Fees and Charges at Appendices A and C to E.